lipalipinski/petclinic-ci/README.md

 <hr>

 ### [Jenkinsfile-PreCommit](Jenkinsfile-PreCommit)
+This job is **dissabled** by default to prevent it from running before Nexus setup is finished.
+Enable the job manually after when Nexus user and repositories are configured and ready to use.

 Configured with [Job DSL Plugin](https://plugins.jenkins.io/job-dsl/) and [Plugin Installation Manager Tool for Jenkins](https://github.com/jenkinsci/plugin-installation-manager-tool) by Ansible in [vm-setup repo](https://github.com/lipalipinski/vm-setup.git).

 > PreCommit job: